cevr/web-platform-cheatsheet/README.md

 }
 ```

-Doesn't work with all browsers, here's a little helper function that accounts for this:
+Doesn't work with all browsers (only in Safari at the time of this commit), here's a little helper function that accounts for this:

 ```tsx
 function getFormData(event: React.FormEvent<HTMLFormElement>): FormData {